 CyberGhost is another good choice for the iPad.
 Its interface was recently updated and the iOS version was a beneficiary of that.
 Simply sign up, download and swipe the “on” switch.
 When you do that, CyberGhost will automatically match you with the best connection based on your location.
 Like ExpressVPN, though, it doesn’t always get it right.

 Still, its interface makes it easy to choose a different server.
 All you have to do is tap the arrow next to the location icon near the bottom of the screen.
 CyberGhost will show you a list of available countries.
 Once you tap on one, it’ll connect you to a server in that country.
-With more than 4,000 servers in 58 countries, we’re sure you’ll find one.
+With around 7,800 servers in 91 countries, we’re sure you’ll find one.

 CyberGhost has good security and doesn’t keep a record of your activities.
 Though it’s not as speedy as ExpressVPN, it’s still fast, and there are no bandwidth caps.
 It also has servers that are optimized for streaming from different platforms.
 Read our CyberGhost review for a better look at the service.